bimfyi/simple-coder/README.md

 OPENAI_API_KEY=sk-...
 ```

-By default the app uses OpenAI via the AI SDK.
+By default the app uses OpenAI's `gpt-5` model via the AI SDK.
 You can tweak the model/provider in `src/index.ts` / `src/providers.ts` if desired.

 ## Use As a Local CLI (No Publish)